gangof1/techtest/docs/api.md

 curl -X GET "[base URL]/api/orders" -H "Accept: application/json"
 ```
 Using Postman:
-* Open Postman and select the desired HTTP method (GET, POST, PUT, DELETE).
+* Open Postman and select the desired HTTP method (GET, POST, PATCH, DELETE).
 * Enter the appropriate API URL.
 * For POST and PATCH requests, include the request body or parameters as needed.

-A postman collection for testing purpose is available in `docs` folder, see [TechTest.postman_collection](TechTest.postman_collection.json).
+A postman collection (v2.1) for testing purpose is available in `docs` folder, see [TechTest.postman_collection](TechTest.postman_collection.json).

 For more detailed instructions, refer to each endpoint's section in this documentation.